Cole Deggs & the Lonesome (album)

 Cole Deggs & the Lonesome is the only studio album by American country music band Cole Deggs & the Lonesome.
 It was released on July 10, 2007 via Columbia Records.
 The album includes the singles "I Got More" and "Girl Next Door".

 Critical reception

-Giving it three-and-a-half stars out of five, Thom Jurek of Allmusic said that it was "a promising first set by a band with a unique sound; they can sing, write, arrange, and play the hell out of their instruments while being uniquely themselves."
+Thom Jurek of AllMusic said that it was "a promising first set by a band with a unique sound; they can sing, write, arrange, and play the hell out of their instruments while being uniquely themselves."
 Jeffrey B. Remz of Country Standard Time was less favorable, calling the band's harmonies "workmanlike" and the songwriting "predictable".
 He thought that the song "I Haven't Stopped Hurtin'" was the best song on the album because the band "cut loose" on it.